 One of the hardest parts of law school is the competition and the subsequent grade curve.
 In law school, you’re competing against your peers.
 Competing for top grades, prestigious internships, positions in clubs and societies relevant to legal work, and more.

-The competition is stiff.
+The competition is steep.
 However, the level of competitiveness within the law student culture varies depending on the school.
-If you’re attending an unranked, lower-tier law school, the competition is more fierce than if you study at a top-ranking law school
+If you’re attending an unranked, lower-tier law school, the competition is more fierce than if you study at a top-ranking law school.

 Name recognition for law graduates goes a long way, and if you don’t have the luxury of a law degree from a top institution, then you’re going to need to be at the top of your class to land big jobs.